neverRare/butter/doc/language/number.md

 Operation in bitwise manner, only works with integer.
 The right hand side operand of bit-shifts must be non-negative.

-- And `A & B`
+- AND `A & B`
-- Or `A | B`
+- OR `A | B`
-- Not `~[T] A` (requires to be annotated with traditional type)
+- NOT `~[T] A` (requires to be annotated with traditional type)
-- Xor `A ^ B`
+- XOR `A ^ B`
 - Shift left `A << B`
 - Shift right `A >> B`

-Bitwise not operator is required to be annotated with traditional type, as the operation depends on it.
+Bitwise NOT operator is required to be annotated with traditional type, as the operation depends on it.
 If we let Butter infer it, it may cause ambiguity.

 ```butter
 foo = ~[u32] bar;
 ```

-The following annotation are available for bitwise not operator.
+The following annotation are available for bitwise NOT operator.

 - `u8`
 - `u16`